 alternatively - speak to a technician

-With over 40 years of brand heritage, Niplast are experts in manufacturing plastic bulk storage tanks to strict CEN standard BS EN 12573 and its forerunner DVS 2205.
+Today, with over 40 years of brand heritage, Niplast is an expert in manufacturing plastic bulk storage tanks or industrial tanks to strict CEN standard BS EN 12573 and its forerunner DVS 2205.

-Our long history of applying these standards innovatively to solve chemical storage problems our clients meet, is what sets us apart.
-Sometimes you need to think outside of the tank
+Our long history of innovatively applying these standards to solve chemical storage problems sets us apart from other brands of underground water tanks and chemical storage solutions.
+Sometimes, you need to think outside of the tank!